studentdev-glitch/CineTrack/readme.md

 - **Selling without permission:** You cannot sell the code without explicit permission from the author.
 - **Claiming as original work:** You cannot claim the code as your own original work.
 - **Removing original copyright notice:** You cannot remove the original copyright notice from the code.

-### API Usage Restrictions
-- **Rate Limiting:** The API has rate limits to prevent abuse.
-Exceeding these limits may result in temporary or permanent suspension of access.
-- **Commercial Use:** The API cannot be used for commercial purposes without explicit permission from the author.
-- **Modification:** You are not allowed to modify the API endpoints or responses.
-- **Redistribution:** You cannot redistribute the API or its responses without permission.
-- **Security:** Any attempt to breach the security of the API will result in immediate termination of access and potential legal action.

 For any questions or permissions regarding API usage, please contact:
 - **GitHub:** [studentdev-glitch](https://github.com/studentdev-glitch)